Accenture/mercury-composable/README.md

 Technically, the functions are running sequentially.
 When each function finishes execution very quickly, they appear as running concurrently.

-In Java 19, the virtual thread feature was introduced as an experimental feature.
-It is officially supported in Java 21 LTS.
+Since December 2023, virtual thread technology becomes officially supported in Java version 21 LTS.

-Virtual thread is more than coroutine.
-It is comparable to Kotlin suspend function that we will discuss below.
-However, it is implemented in the "Thread" API of the standard library, therefore reducing code complexity.
+It is implemented in the "Thread" API of the standard library.

 > Figure 6 - Cooperative multitasking